-Please see the General Education Foreign Language Requirement (page 59) for a complete list of methods for satisfying the foreign languages requirement.
+Please see the General Education Foreign Language Requirement (page 60) for a complete list of methods for satisfying the foreign languages requirement.

 You are encouraged to build on your knowledge of the foreign language you studied in high school by taking the appropriate foreign language courses early in your college career.
-The department will place you at the appropriate level of a foreign language on the basis of high school units.
-If you have had two or more years of Spanish, French, German, Italian, Chinese or Latin, or if you have learned the language fairly well through other life experience, your skill level should be assessed during early registration or orientation through a placement test.
+If you have had two or more years of Spanish or French or if you have learned the language fairly well through other life experience, your skill level should be assessed during early registration or orientation through a placement test.
 Depending on the results of the placement test, the department will either place you in the level most appropriate for you or you may be invited to take the competency test to determine the advanced course most appropriate for you.

 The department encourages you to pursue your study of a foreign language beyond the requirement.
-When you complete two 3-hour language courses at the 300 level with a grade of C or better, the Registrar will award you six hours of credit for courses "skipped" at the intermediate level (205-206).
+When you complete two 3-hour language courses at the 300 level with a grade of C or better, the Registrar will award you six hours of credit for courses "skipped" at the intermediate level (FRE 205/206 or SPA 206/207).
 You will then have earned a total of 12 credit hours in the language you studied and may decide to pursue a major or minor.

 The foreign language requirement may be waived for students whose native language is not English after appropriate documentation is provided.
-Please see department head or registrar for more information.
+Please see department head for more information.

-Students who wish advanced study in a language other than Spanish should consult with the department head and arrange for this through special studies options, such as those listed on page 41.
+Students who wish advanced study in a language other than Spanish should consult with the department head and arrange for this through special studies options, such as those listed on page 42.
 Students may also elect to take courses at other CRC (Cooperating Raleigh Colleges) institutions.
-Students of French, German or Italian may arrange for a contract major in consultation with the department head.
+Students of Chinese, French, or Italian may arrange for a contract major or minor in consultation with the department head.
 Majors are advised to study a second language as a related field and are urged to take advantage of the overseas study programs offered through the department and the College.
 It is strongly recommended that majors work as assistants in the department or in the language lab for two to three semesters or longer.
 Future teachers are particularly encouraged to pursue an internship as these become available.